Meoji/Discord-Bots/README.md

 - [x] Compare Your Stats With Others.

-- [x] Responses Are Nicely Displayed, With Some Cool Icons.
+- [x] Bot Responses Are Nicely Displayed, With Some Cool Icons.

 - [x] Auto-Progress Saving Across Servers.

+- [x] Almost No Response Delay, Or Ping Spikes, Thanks To The Bot Being Powered By Google.

 *[More Information About This Bot Here.](https://google.com)*